lab1092/blender-manual_ja/manual/render/cycles/nodes/input.rst

 typically used as inputs for the *Vector* input for texture nodes.

 Generated
-   Automatically generated texture coordinates from the vertex positions of the mesh without deformation, keeping them sticking to the surface under animation.
+   Automatically-generated texture coordinates from the vertex positions of the mesh without deformation, keeping them sticking to the surface under animation.
 Range from 0.0 to 1.
    0 over the bounding box of the undeformed mesh.
 Normal
-   Object space normal, for texturing objects with the texture staying fixed on the object as it transforms.
+   Object space normal, for texturing objects with the texture staying fixed on the object as it transformed.
 UV
    UV texture coordinates from the active render UV layer.
 Object